Rosa A. Lott Middle School

 - Lott Middle School was built in 1948 and founded by philanthropist Rosa A. Lott.

-- The school is located in Citronelle, Alabama and serves grades 6-8 in the
+- The school is located in Citronelle, Alabama and serves grades 6-8.

 History of Rosa A. Lott